sornas/site-v2/website/pages/cheats_en.md

 # Cheats
-LiTHe kod does not endorse cheating, that's why we keep these cheat sheets in a safe space.
+LiTHe kod does not endorse cheating, that's why we keep these cheat sheets in a safe place.

 ## <a href="/gitcheatsheet/">Git</a>
 A "simple" cheat sheet listing the most commonly